Roundel

 GMAT score requirement for Cornell Johnson

-In the US, two-thirds of acceptances to leading business schools are secured with a Graduate Management Admission Test (GMAT) score.
-It remains the admissions test that business schools use to evaluate candidates.
-It is the ideal way for you to prepare for your program and demonstrate your ability to take on the rigors of an MBA to the admissions committee.
+In the US, around two-thirds of acceptances to leading business schools are secured with a GMAT score.
+It remains the most widely-used admissions test that business schools use to evaluate candidates.

-Considering Cornell Johnson’s prestige, it’s unsurprising that the MBA class of 2026 boasts a high median GMAT score of 710, using the 10th edition of the test.
-For those taking the 11th Edition of the test (from February 2024 onwards), this translates to around 655-665—and is within the top 10% of all scores.
+Considering the quality of the program at Cornell Johnson, it’s unsurprising that the MBA class of 2027 boasts a high median GMAT score of 710 (using the 10th edition of the test).
+For those taking the 11th Edition of the test (having tested from February 2024 onwards), the mid-range of the GMAT scores submitted to Cornell Johnson in 2024-5 was 615-675—according to the GMAT Score Guide.

-While that score may sound intimidating, Cornell Johnson’s median GMAT score is lower than many of the top US business schools including Stanford, NYU Stern, MIT Sloan.
+While that score may sound intimidating, Cornell Johnson’s median GMAT score is lower than many of the top US business schools including Stanford, NYU Stern, MIT Sloan, and Harvard.
+In fact, when it comes to the average GMAT score at top business schools, only CEIBS has a lower average than Cornell Johnson.

 Average GPA score for Cornell Johnson